Youtube tutorial - Corona Image Editor with Chaos Corona

 1. Denoising a CXR image

-If you saved your image in the CXR format without performing the actual denoising, and with the "gather data for later" denoising option enabled, you can open this image later in the CIE and perform the denoising there.
-To do this, simply load your image into CIE, expand the "Denoising" rollout in the "Post" tab, and choose either "Denoise" for automatic denoising, or "Custom denoise..." to specify which render elements should be denoised, and what settings to use:
+If you saved your image in the CXR format without performing the actual denoising, and with the "Gather data for later" denoising option enabled, you can open this image later in the CIE and perform denoising there.
+To do this, simply load your image into CIE, expand the "Denoising" rollout in the "Post" tab, and choose "Full" from the "Mode" dropdown.

 2. Using LightMix